open-telemetry/community/community-membership.md

 ### Becoming a Maintainer

-Unless stated otherwise in a SIG charter ratified by the Technical Committee, a new maintainer is elected by unanimous vote of the existing maintainers of the SIG.
-After a successful vote, a pull request should be made adding the new maintainer to the list of existing maintainers.
-Before the pull request is merged, all existing maintainers and the newly elected maintainer should approve the pull request to show their support for the public record.
+Unless stated otherwise in a SIG charter ratified by the Technical Committee, a new maintainer is elected by vote of the existing maintainers of the SIG.
+The vote is officially started when a pull request to add a new maintainer is opened, and ends when the pull request is merged.
+The pull request may be merged when the following conditions are met:

+- The person being nominated has accepted the nomination by approving the pull request
+- All maintainers have approved the pull request OR a majority of maintainers have approved the pull request and no maintainer has objected by requesting changes on the pull request

 The nominee is considered a maintainer after the pull request is merged.

 #### Self-nomination is encouraged